Gov. Wolf signs 66 bills into law in single day

 The bill that's getting a lot of attention is the legalization of fentanyl testing strips for personal use.
 Once classified as drug paraphernalia, the testing strips are meant to help curb overdoses.

-"Fentanyl has emerged as a serious drug problem in the United States and allowing people to be able to use it," Madonna said.
-"All of that is very important and that is now leading the coverage of these 66 items
+"Fentanyl has emerged as a serious drug problem in the United States and allowing people to be able to use it — all of that is very important, and that is now leading the coverage of these 66 items," Madonna said.

 A package of tax credits aimed at promoting Pennsylvania as a site for one of the hydrogen energy hubs passed, as did a bill to allow companies to apply for certificates to operate driverless vehicles on public streets.